westurner/lunar-test/README.md

 Of course, this is just a rendering demo.
 Lunar Engine is extensible and easily supports the additions of new services and features.

-In the next release, we will incorporate `UserInputService` and `StarterPlayer`, turning Librebox into an actual interactive engine.
+In the next release, we will incorporate `UserInputService` and `StarterPlayer`, turning LunarApp into an actual interactive engine.

 ### Platforms
 Lunar Engine currently supports Windows, but **can easily be ported anywhere**.
 The only dependencies are 'raylib' -- and raylib is already cross-platform.